mparchment/weatherwise/README.md

 ![Weatherwise Banner](./img/WW-Banner.png)

-Weatherwise is an application developed using React and TypeScript that leverages the OpenWeatherAPI to provide current and future weather forecasts based on the user's location or a manually entered location.
+Weatherwise is an application developed using React and TypeScript that leverages the OpenWeatherAPI to provide current and future weather forecasts based on location.
+To experience Weatherwise in action, you can visit the __[Weatherwise Demo](https://mparchment.github.io/weatherwise/)__.

 ![Full View of Weatherwise](./img/WW-Full.png)